How do laser welders work?

 What are laser welders used for?

-Laser Welders can be used for many things, including damage repair, metal joining and weldments, engineering changes and more.
+Laser Welders can be used for many things, including damage repair, metal joining and weldments, automotive mold repair, engineering changes and more.
 Laser welding can be used anywhere traditional welding (TIG) can be used, with excellent results and longer lifecycles for welded parts.

 How accurate is laser welding?